-Australia in the world is listed in A2000 Bachelor of Arts at Caulfield and Clayton and 0202 Bachelor of Letters at Clayton as a minor.
+Digital humanities is listed in A2000 Bachelor of Arts at Clayton as a major or minor.

 In addition to achieving the broad outcomes of their course, students successfully completing this major will be able to demonstrate:

 - a critical and broad understanding of the history, cultural and social significance of information technologies and the key issues and debates surrounding the contemporary use of information technologies